-Whole school approaches The universal offer to all children and YP.
+Y Whole school approaches The universal offer to all children and YP.
 Additional, targeted support and provision Specialist, individualised support and provision The views and opinions of all students are valued.
 Students with SEND are included in all pupil conferencing.
 Individual support is responsive to the views of the student.
 Student voice is represented in all aspects of school.
-Student voice is heard thread to support the second school schol school school school school school school school school sch Additional provision is developed in light of student voice where appropriate.
+Student voice is heard through a variety Additional provision is developed in light of student voice where appropriate.
 Student views are an integral part of TAC meetings and SEND reviews.
-Teaching staff listen to the child's views.
-Student voice is heard through a variety of strategies, including: Questionnaires School Council School Parliament Pupil Conferencing Targets are agreed termly to support and challenge pupils with special educational needs and disabilities. - Our Buddy System Pupils are encouraged to be involved in reviewing their progress towards targets.
+Teaching staff listen to the child's views. of strategies, including: - Questionnaires - School Council - School Parliament - Pupil Conferencing Targets are agreed termly to support and challenge pupils with special educational needs and disabilities. - Our Buddy System Pupils are encouraged to be involved in reviewing their progress towards targets.
 The information is recorded on Individual provision plans.
 New pans are agreed termly.
-For pupils with an Education, Health and Care Plan or a Statement of Educational Needs we hold an Annual Review which is child centred and we endeavour to hear and consider the views of our pupils.
+For pupils with an Education, Health and Care Plan or a Statement of Educational Needs we hold an Annual Review which is child centred and we endeavour to hear and consider the views of our pupils. -- ---